Youth Orchestra

 Bursaries & Scholarships

 We aim to make sure that money isn’t a barrier to getting involved.
 We ask musicians to contribute to the cost of their place in the orchestra, but we understand that for some musicians, any contribution may be out of reach.
-Thanks to support from the Leverhulme Trust and Gwynn Williams, grants are available to support musicians and to cover their fees and any travel expenses incurred as part of the course.
-We are also grateful for the support of the James Langley Memorial Trust, who provide financial support for individual members toto support further musical endeavours.
+Thanks to support from the Leverhulme Trust, Gwynn Williams and the James Doolin legacy, grants are available to support musicians and to cover their fees and any travel expenses incurred as part of the course.
+We are also grateful for the support of the James Langley Memorial Trust and the Andrew Lloyd Webber Foundation, who provide financial support for individual members to support further musical endeavours.

 Youth Orchestra FAQ